-You can register your business name for 1 year or for 3 years.
+You can register your business name in Australia for 1 year or for 3 years.

 When the order is received Patricia Holdings will lodge the application electronically with ASIC.